-The proportion of the population with a "somewhat restricted", "restricted" and "very restricted" standard of living: Levels 1-3 of the Economic Living Standard Index (ELSI).
+The proportion of the population with a standard of living characterised by "severe hardship", "significant hardship" and "some hardship": Levels 1-3 of the Economic Living Standard Index (ELSI), as measured in the New Zealand Living Standards Surveys.

 ELSI is an indicator of how people are living in terms of their possessions and activities and how they get by financially.
 Having a low living standard limits a person's ability to participate in the wider society, curtails their quality of life, and can have negative long-term consequences across a wide range of social and economic outcomes.